ColinBD/Digital_Civics_FM/README.md

 + Within the txt2wavTool.py file (line 41) you must point to the cerevoice_eng/pylib folder.
 + Within scrapeTwitter.py (line 12) you must point to the licence file and the voice file on your system.

-You must modify your PIs cron file so that the python files are called at regular intervals.
+You must modify your Pi's cron file so that the Python files are called at regular intervals.

     crontab -e